texastribune/scuole-data/README.md

 To download superintents and principals data, go to the [AskTED Download Personnel File page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile2.aspx).
 Check the box for either `Include Principals` or `Include Superintendents` and indicate `None` on both `Include District Staff` and `Include ESC Staff`.
 Sort by Organization Number and `Download File`.

 ## TAPR Data

+A walkthrough on how to update the TAPR data is available [on this Confluence page](https://wiki.texastribune.org/pages/viewpage.action?pageId=12420757).

 All stats collected by the [Texas Education Agency](http://tea.texas.gov/).
 This data is released annually in late November/early December.